I know that you see the brilliance in your child, I believe it is there too. Let’s release it together.

 That’s why when we work with unique brains we have to do things differently.

 I have scoured the world looking for the best of what we know in supporting these learners.
 I am an accredited Orton Gillingham Practitioner through OG Canada, and I am a past Chair of the board of directors.
 I am a member of the International Dyslexia Association and I am an accredited Structured Literacy Interventionist through their CERI accreditations subsidiary.
 I have trained in Multisensory Literacy through both the Canadian (OG Canada) and American (AOGPE) associations.
 I also have a specialty certificate in Multisensory Math having trained in Canada and through ASDEC in the USA.
-My bachelor’s degree is from the University of Plymouth.
-I am currently working on my Masters of Special Education at the University of British Columbia with a specialization in learning disabilities.
+My bachelor’s degree is from the University of Plymouth and I hold a Masters of Special Education at the University of British Columbia with a specialization in learning disabilities.
 For 4 years I worked as an Orton Gillingham Practitioner for Madrona School, an Independent school in Vancouver, BC that specializes in gifted education.
 I worked with twice-gifted students there.
 I left to pursue online learning…at that time, everyone thought I was crazy!
 When the pandemic happened I was able to share my knowledge with educators so that they could efficiently continue supporting their students.

 While I work with a wide variety of children who learn atypically.
 I specialize in working with children with Specific Learning differences such as dyslexia, dysgraphia, dyscalculia and those who are twice exceptional or twice gifted learners.